bashup/doco/README.md

 ### Caching

 `doco` uses various caches to speed up its operation, and must therefore have write access to your project's root directory.
-Currently, the cache files are `.doco-cache.json` (which contains your project's generated configuration in JSON format) and `.doco-cache.sh` (which contains the compiled version of your `*.doco.md` file, if applicable).
+Currently, the main cache files are `.doco-cache.json` (which contains your project's generated configuration in JSON format) and `.doco-cache.sh` (which contains the compiled version of your `*.doco.md` file, if applicable).

-If you're using `include` to load other markdown files, you can cache their compiled contents by passing a second argument to `include`, naming the file to save the compiled version in.
-Generally speaking, this should be a path beginning with `./`, which will be interpreted relative to the project root.
-Like the `.doco-cache.sh` file, these files will only be regenerated if the source file's timestamp changes.
+If you're using `include` to load other markdown files, they will be cached in a file under `.doco-cache/includes/`, unless you pass a second argument to  `include`, naming the file to save the compiled version in.
+(Generally speaking, this should be a path beginning with `./`, which will be interpreted relative to the project root.)
+Like the `.doco-cache.sh` file, cached include files will only be regenerated if the source file's timestamp changes.